24 Christmas Creatures & Monsters to Look Out for in December

 1. Rudolph

 Known the world round for his red nose, Rudolph is the most famous reindeer of all.
-Originating from the North Pole and leading Santa’s sleigh through the darkness of Christmas Eve, this friendly reindeer is perhaps the most loved all Christmas characters.
+Originating from the North Pole and leading Santa’s sleigh through the darkness of Christmas Eve, this friendly reindeer is perhaps the most loved Christmas character.
 Widely referenced throughout plenty of Christmas songs, it’s almost impossible to spend December without encountering this mightiest of Christmas creatures.
-But it wasn’t always easy-going for our four-legged friend, laughed at by the other reindeer for his luminous nose, he had to overcome the odds and learn to love what made him different.
+But it wasn’t always easy-going for our four-legged friend, laughed at by the other reindeer for his luminous nose; he had to overcome the odds and learn to love what made him different.

 2. Gryla

 Stemming from Icelandic Christmas folklore, this evil character is widely feared in the Arctic regions.
-Most often pictured as giant troll, Gryla is believed to kidnap and feast on naughty children at this time of year!
+Most often pictured as a giant troll, Gryla is believed to kidnap and feast on naughty children at this time of year!
 She’s often seen with her husband, Leppaludi, who stays at home and keeps the fire going until her return.

 3. The Yule Lads

 The Yule Lads also stem from Icelandic folklore.
 As the 13 sons of Gryla, they are known for their mischief and prank-pulling!
-Each is identified by their own stunt, for example ‘Spoon Licker’ and ‘Window Peeper’.
-Keep your eyes peeled over Christmas as you don’t want to find yourself in the path of these troublesome terrors!
+Each is identified by their own stunt, for example, ‘Spoon Licker’ and ‘Window Peeper’.
+Keep your eyes peeled over Christmas, as you don’t want to find yourself in the path of these troublesome terrors!

 4. The Grinch

 Coming all the way from the mystical Whoville, this grouchy green creature has a heart ‘two sizes too small’.
 He’s the perfect symbol for the Christmas grouch and goes to show that festivities and a little kindness can cheer up even the most troubled and lonely of hearts.
-One of Dr Seuss’s most famous characters, the Grinch is known for trying to spoil Christmas before eventually falling in love with this most wonderful time of the year.
+One of Dr Seuss’s most famous characters, the Grinch, is known for trying to spoil Christmas before eventually falling in love with this most wonderful time of the year.

 5. La Befana

 Despite her witchy ways, La Befana is loved across the whole of Italy for her delivery of presents at Christmas time.
-Also known as ‘Baboushka’ in Russia, she’s is a gentle old soul who travels the world, leaving cookies and gifts in children’s houses.
-If you’re spending your Christmas in either of these countries, keep your eyes to the skies as you may just see her whipping by on her dusty old broomstick.
+Also known as ‘Baboushka’ in Russia, she’s a gentle old soul who travels the world, leaving cookies and gifts in children’s houses.
+If you’re spending your Christmas in either of these countries, keep your eyes on the skies as you may just see her whipping by on her dusty old broomstick.

 6. The Yule Cat

 Unfortunately, the clan of Gryla and the Yule Lads continues.
 This feline addition to the Gryla household is not your average four-legged friend.
-A giant cat, she feasts on anyone, unless they’ve received new clothes for Christmas.
-So, be sure to wear a brand new outfit otherwise you may be visited by this most evil of Christmas characters.
+A giant cat, she feasts on anyone unless they’ve received new clothes for Christmas.
+So, be sure to wear a brand new outfit; otherwise, you may be visited by this most evil of Christmas characters.

 7. Lutins